CrowdStrike/falcon-helm/helm-charts/falcon-self-hosted-registry-assessment/README.md

 * Per your configured schedule, the Jobs Controller tells one or more Executors which registries to scan.
 The Executors break up the work as follows:
    * `Registry scan`: identifies the repositories within your configured registries
    * `Repository scan`: identifies image tags within the repositories
-   * `Tag assessment`: downloads, uncompresses, and inventories new images, then sends the inventories to CrowdStrike's cloud for analysis
+   * `Tag assessment`: downloads, uncompresses, and inventories new Linux and Windows images, then sends the inventories to CrowdStrike's cloud for analysis

 * The CrowdStrike cloud assesses the image inventories to determine their potential vulnerabilities.
 Results are visible in the Falcon console.
   * Go to [**Cloud security > Vulnerabilities > Image assessments**](https://falcon.crowdstrike.com/cloud-security/cwpp/image-assessment/images), then click the **Images** tab.